Doctors Save Man From Dying By Administering 15 Cans Of Beer To His Stomach

 Lately, it seems that we are hearing about all kinds of weird things being pumped into someone’s body.
-In fact, just this week, The Inquisitr brought readers the story about the bizarre case of a man who pumped semen into his back multiple times in an attempt to cure his back pain.
+In fact, just this week, the Inquisitr brought readers the story about the bizarre case of a man who pumped semen into his back multiple times in an attempt to cure his back pain.
 The unorthodox method didn’t work, of course, and the man only wound up with a severe abscess for his trouble.
 Meanwhile, doctors in Vietnam encountered a male patient with severe alcohol poisoning and decided to take an unconventional approach of their own.

-In fact, they pumped his stomach with the equivalent of 15 cans of beer, and the remedy actually saved the man’s life.
+They pumped his stomach with the equivalent of 15 cans of beer, and the remedy actually saved the man’s life.

-The incident happened on December 25, and Newsweek reports that the inebriated man Nguyen Van Nhat lost consciousness and was then transported to an emergency medical center in the central Vietnamese province of Quang Tri.
+The incident happened on December 25, and Newsweek reports that the man, Nguyen Van Nhat, had become inebriated two days prior, but then lost consciousness and was then transported to an emergency medical center in the central Vietnamese province of Quang Tri.
 After the doctors ran tests, they determined that the 48-year-old’s life was in danger.
 Van Nhat had dangerous levels of methanol, a dangerous form of alcohol, in his body.
-What’s more, his system contained more than 1,000 times what’s recommended as a limit, says The Daily Mail.
+What’s more, his system contained more than 1,000 times what’s recommended as a limit, says the Daily Mail.

 The quick-thinking doctors at the center then decided how they would save the man from alcohol poisoning.
 The ICU medical team, headed by Dr. Le Van Lam, immediately transfused three cans of beer into his stomach.
 Throughout the day, they administered a total of 15 cans of the alcoholic brew to his stomach at a rate of about one per hour.
 The team continued to do the procedure until Nguyen Van Nhat regained consciousness.